RhysPollardDevelopment/Fullstack-milestone/TESTING.md

 Testing was performed through this project when any new feature was implemented or altered.
 This was performed as much as possible to Test Driven development (TDD) standards as best as possible, while trying to cover both integration and unit testing.

-For the back end code, branches were employed heavily to isolate code from the master branch and ensure stability before incorporating into the main code branch.
+To best imitate Git-flow, branches were employed to isolate code from the master branch and ensure stability while achieving required user stories, before incorporating into the main code branch.
 Once ensured for stability, each branch's changes were pushed to the deployed website.
 This meant that any errors which occurred could only exist within one area of the code and could be identified much faster.

 To ensure that this project works and maintains as expected, backend validation is performed by Django, model restrictions and form validation in views.
 On the front end this is self inserted validation alongside HTML validation which is most often asserted through model forms.
 Defensive programming also assists in maintaining site integrity by warning users of actions with permanent effects, such as confirmation models on instance deletion, along with formatting requirements for insertion of data.